 You’ve got the camera, you’ve got the flash memory storage in your phone… why don’t you make a montage of everything that’s happening around you?

 There are so many more things that you can do in the “camera” mode of your camera phone… These are just a few of them.
-Do you have some other favourite function for your phone?
+Do you have some other favourite functions for your phone?
 Let us know!